charles-55/OnlineBookstore/README.md

 ## Instructions For Running The Application
-There are different ways for you to run the the application:
+There are different ways for you to run the application:

 ### Option 1 (Best):
 1. Setup your database connection.
-2. Make a pull request from this repository into your favourite version control IDE (e.g Intellij, Visual Studio Code).
+2. Make a pull request from this repository into your favourite version control IDE (e.g. Intellij, Visual Studio Code).
 3. Modify the ConnectionManger.java class if you used option 2 to set up the database.
 4. Run the code in the Main.java class.